a3kov/pyramid_sqlalchemy_sessions/docs/getting-started.rst

 You may need this library if:

-* you need ability to store login and session state server-side, for security or any other reasons
+* You need ability to store login and session state server-side, for security or any other reasons

-* you need reliable session data storage
+* You need reliable session data storage
   As we depend on `SQLAlchemy <http://www.sqlalchemy.org/>`_, you can try to use any ACID-compatible DB engine if it's supported by SQLAlchemy.

-* you want to store important data in the session
+* You want to store important data in the session.
   Valid usecases include things like: authentication data, online store shopping cart, multi-step form wizard state, user preferences, etc.

-* you want (or don't mind) your session data to be transactional
+* You want (or don't mind) your session data to be transactional.
   The library will use same dbsession as your app and will automatically join all transactions.
 So you can be sure that any ``ROLLBACK`` for your main data will not leave inconsistent session data.